hjpr/suplex/README.md

 Supabase built in Reflex!

-The Supabase library written in Python can be used within a Reflex website, but only as an admin.
-The way the standard Python operates is by instantiating a client and using that client to make queries.
+The official Supabase library written in Python can't be used within rx.State.
+Outside of Reflex you can use it like this...

 ```python
 from supabase import Client, create_client